Miista/pose/README.md

 [![NuGet version](https://badge.fury.io/nu/Poser.svg)](https://www.nuget.org/packages/Poser)
 # Poser

 Poser allows you to replace any .NET method (including static and non-virtual) with a delegate.
-It is similar to [Microsoft Fakes](https://msdn.microsoft.com/en-us/library/hh549175.aspx) but unlike it Pose is implemented _entirely_ in managed code (Reflection Emit API).
+It is similar to [Microsoft Fakes](https://msdn.microsoft.com/en-us/library/hh549175.aspx) but unlike it Poser is implemented _entirely_ in managed code (Reflection Emit API).
 Everything occurs at runtime and in-memory, no unmanaged Profiling APIs and no file system pollution with re-written assemblies.

 Poser is cross platform and runs anywhere .NET is supported.
 It targets .NET Standard 2.0 so it can be used across .NET platforms including .NET Framework, .NET Core, Mono and Xamarin.
 See version compatibility table [here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).